wingkwong/leetcode-the-hard-way/tutorials/math/prime-factors.md

 Before moving further, it's important to recognise that a number $N$ cannot have more than $log(N)$ prime factors.
 Since the smallest prime factor a number can have is $2$ and $2^{log(n)} \geq n$.
 If the number has a prime factor bigger than $2$ than it will have even lesser prime factors.
 The pre-requisite for this method is knowing [Sieve of Eratosthenes](../math/number-theory/sieve-of-eratosthenes.md).

-We can infact, optimise our code to find prime factors of a number $N$ in $O(log(N))$ time.
-But to do so, we need to do pre computation which takes $O(MAX)$ time, where $MAX$ is the biggest number upto which we can answer the query.
+We can optimise our code to find prime factors of a number $N$ in $O(log(N))$ time.
+But to do so, we need to do some pre-computations which takes $O(MAX)$ time, where $MAX$ is the largest number upto which we can find it's prime factors.
 Thus the final time complexity is $O(MAX + log(N))$.
 This is helpful only if we have to find prime factor of multiple numbers less than or equal to $MAX$.

 Since the pre computation takes $O(MAX)$ time so we cannot find prime factors of very large numbers (due to constraints on time) using this method.
-The pre computation process is a modification of [Sieve of Eratosthenes](https://en.wikipedia.org/wiki/Sieve_of_Eratosthenes).
+The pre computation process is a modification of [Sieve of Eratosthenes](../math/number-theory/sieve-of-eratosthenes.md).
 For each number from $2$ to $MAX$ we find it's smallest prime factor and store it in an array, let's call it `min_prime`.
-We will see how to find `min_prime` array later, first let us see how to calculate prime factor of a number $N$ if we already have the `min_prime` array.
+We will see how to find `min_prime` array later, first let us see how to calculate prime factor of a number $N$ if we already have the `min_prime` array in hand.

 ## Implementation